gulang2019/gulang2019.github.io/_pages/about.md

   - /about.html
 ---

 I am a fourth-year, computer science major undergrad student at Peking University, advised by [Yun Liang](https://ericlyun.github.io/).
 After graduation, I am going to [Computer Science Department](https://csd.cmu.edu) of [Carnegie Mellon University](https://www.cmu.edu) for PhD study.
-Since the summer of 2022, I worked as a research intern at CMU, advised by [Phil Gibbons](http://www.cs.cmu.edu/~gibbons/).
+Since the summer of 2022, I worked as a research intern at CMU, advised by [Phillip Gibbons](http://www.cs.cmu.edu/~gibbons/).

 My research interest lies in the intersection of machine learning and computer architecture.
 In the past, I engaged myself in developing efficient systems for machine learning,  working on performance modeling of data movement for tensor programs (Chimera, HPCA23'), mapping mechanism from DNN to SoC (COMB, DAC23'),  RL-based inference framework for dynamic neural networks (ED-Batch, ICML23'), and analytical-based simulator for fused program on general hardware (TileFlow, Upcomming).
 During PhD, I am thrilled to explore the codesign of DNN structure and accelerator architecture, to provide automated, analytical, and efficient for DNN's execution.